Pied butcherbird

 The pied butcherbird (Cracticus nigrogularis) is a songbird native to Australia.
-Described by John Gould in 1837, it is a black and white bird 28 to 32 cm long with a long hooked bill.
+Initially described by John Gould in 1837, it is a black-and-white bird 28 to 32 cm long with a long, hooked bill.
 Its head and throat are black, making a distinctive hood; the mantle and much of the tail and wings are also black.
-The neck, underparts and outer wing feathers are white.
+The neck, underparts, and outer wing feathers are white.
 The juvenile and immature birds are predominantly brown and white.
-As they mature their brown feathers are replaced by black feathers.
+As they mature, black feathers replace their brown feathers.
 There are two recognised subspecies of pied butcherbird.

 Within its range, the pied butcherbird is generally sedentary.
-Common in woodlands and in urban environments, it is carnivorous, eating insects and small vertebrates including birds.
+Common in woodlands and urban environments, it is carnivorous, eating insects and small vertebrates, including birds.
 A tame and inquisitive bird, the pied butcherbird has been known to accept food from humans.
 It nests in trees, constructing a cup-shaped structure out of sticks and laying two to five eggs.
 The pied butcherbird engages in cooperative breeding, with a mated pair sometimes assisted by several helper birds.
 The troop is territorial, defending the nesting site from intruders.
 The International Union for Conservation of Nature (IUCN) has assessed the pied butcherbird as being of least concern on account of its large range and apparently stable population.